01 of 12

 1847 Coronet Type Liberty Eagle Gold Coin; Designed by Christian Gobrecht; Weight 16.718 grams; 90% gold/10% copper; Diameter 27 mm.

 While the monarchies of Europe had their Gold Crowns, America had its Gold Eagles, first approved by an Act of Congress in 1792.
-Most of the Gold Eagles prior to the Coronet Liberty series, (pictured here), are scarce, and sell for upwards of $6,700.00 in just the F-12 grade.
-The Coronet Type, however, is very accessible to the average gold collector in the lower grades, selling for little over bullion value throughout most of the 1840's and 1850's.
-The NGC graded AU-58 specimen shown here sold for $1,250.00 in June of 2006.Continue to 9 of 12 below.
+Most of the Gold Eagles before the Coronet Liberty series are scarce and sell for upwards of $6,700 in just the F-12 grade.
+The Coronet Type, however, is very accessible to the average gold collector in the lower grades, selling for little more than bullion value throughout most of the 1840s and 1850s.
+The NGC graded AU-58 specimen shown here sold for $1,250 in June 2006.Continue to 9 of 12 below.

 09 of 12